-Sometimes you'll end up needing more digital input than the 13 pins on your Arduino board can readily handle.
-Using a parallel to serial shift register allows you collect information from 8 or more switches while only using 3 of the pins on your Arduino.
+Sometimes you'll end up needing more digital input than there are pins on your Arduino.
+Using a parallel to serial shift register you can collect information from 8 or more switches while only using 3 of the pins on your Arduino.

 An example of a parallel to serial register is the CD4021B, sometimes referred to as an 8-Stage Static Shift Register.
 This means you can read the state of up to 8 digital inputs attached to the register all at once.
 This is called Asynchronous Parallel Input.
 "Input" because you are collecting information.
 "Parallel" because it is all at once, like hearing a musical cord.
 "Asynchronous" because the CD4021B is doing all this data collection at its own pace without coordinating with the Arduino.

 The third pin attached to the Arduino is a "Parallel to Serial Control" pin.
-You can think of it as a latch pin.
-When the latch pin is HIGH the shift register is listening to its 8 parallel ins.
-When it is LOW it is listening to the clock pin and passing information serially.
+It is referred to as a latch pin.
+When the latch pin is HIGH the shift register is listening to its 8 parallel inputs.
+When the latch pin is LOW, it listens to the clock pin and passes information serially.
 That means every time the latch pin transitions from HIGH to LOW the shift register will start passing its most current switch information.

 The pseudo code to coordinate this all looks something like this:

 This is a basic diagram.

 _______ switch -> | | switch -> | C | switch -> | D | switch -> | 4 | -> Serial Data to Arduino switch -> | 0 | switch -> | 2 | switch -> | 1 | <- Clock Data from Arduino switch -> |_____| <- Latch Data from Arduino